 What does it do?

-For monitoring protein purification or hit screening (thermal shift assay) during biologics formulation, developability, production, and manufacturing
+For monitoring protein purification, evaluating target-ligand complexes before affinity-based screening, or monitoring stability during biologics formulation, developability, production, and manufacturing

 It measures thermal unfolding or chemical denaturation under native conditions and label-free by detecting changes in its intrinsic fluorescence during a thermal ramp or in the presence of a chemical denaturant